-At the same time, the Forum discussions confirmed that certain characteristics and processes of some traditional and customary justice systems conflict with international standards on fair trial and the administration of justice, and human rights, particularly of women and children.
+At the same time, the Forum discussions confirmed that, as with formal justice systems, certain characteristics and processes of some traditional and customary justice systems can conflict with international standards on fair trial and the administration of justice, and human rights, particularly of women and children.

 There was a range of views on which forms of engagement or intervention were most appropriate or effective.
 It was also emphasized that work should continue to build the accessibility and capacity of official justice systems to ensure that individuals seeking justice have a real choice.

-The above conclusions were subject to the acknowledgement that traditional and customary justice systems take many different forms around the world, and that they exist in many different contexts.
+The above conclusions were subject to the acknowledgement that traditional and customary justice systems take many different forms across the region, and that they exist in many different contexts.

 Development of Guidance by the International Commission of Jurists

 The ICJ’s global experience and expertise, together with research and global consultations with judges, lawyers and other relevant experts, including the 2017 Geneva Forum, the 2018 session in Bangkok, and subsequent regional consultations in Africa and the Americas, will provide a foundation for the publication by ICJ in 2020 of legal, policy and practical guidance on the role of traditional and customary justice systems in relation to access to justice, human rights and the rule of law.